melezhik/mybutterflies/articles/Formatting/data.md

 ## HTTP links

-To enable http links, simple use http|https reference, it will be turned into `html` tag link:
+Referencing `#mybfio` projects.

+Use `#project-name` to reference mybfio project.
+For example:

+    #teddy-bear

+Referencing external sites.

+Use standard URL syntax, which will be rendered as a http link tag.

+For example:

 ```
-https://mybf.io is a system for independent reviews of software products
+https://mybf.io is a friendly reviews system
 ```

 ## Other rules